Sample Thank You and Appreciation Letters for Your Boss

 Proofread your letter

-How to Write a Thank-you Email?
+How do I Write a Thank-You Email?

 For the body section, you should briefly thank your boss and mention why you are thanking him or her.
 Finally, you can close the email using a sign-off phrase before writing your name.
-A thank you email does not need a signature as a letter does.
+A thank you email does not need a signature, as a letter does.

 Subject: Thank you for the promotion